JonDnv/PasswordGenerator/README.md

  1. Created Shell index.html site & README
  2. Created If/Else Statements for Variable Selection
- 3. Completed Password Generation Functions.
+ 3. Completed Password Generation Functions
  4. Completed HTML body for index.html
  5. Set Function to Output to HTML box in index.html
+ 6. Updated HTML to Use Flexbox
+ 7.